 These problems leave very little room in the airways for air to flow through — think of a straw that's being pinched.

 Asthma Flare-ups: What Happens

 Learn what asthma is, what happens during an asthma flare-up, and how to control and live with asthma.

-People with asthma have airways that are overly sensitive to certain things (called triggers) that normally don't bother those without asthma, and exposure to triggers can bring on asthma symptoms.
+People with asthma have airways that are overly sensitive to some things (called triggers).
+Being around triggers can bring on asthma symptoms.

 - tobacco smoke

 Many people with asthma also have allergies, which are another important flare-up trigger.